 Remove the Old Drain and Prepare the New Pop-Up Drain Stopper

 - Next, remove the old pop-up assembly, if there is one.
-Use channel-type pliers or a basin wrench to remove the mounting nut from the old drain tailpiece, then lift the drain assembly clear of the sink.
+Use channel-type pliers or a basin wrench to remove the mounting nut from the tailpiece on the old drain assembly, then lift the assembly clear of the sink.

 - Install the plastic washer then the rubber washer and push it all the way down on top of the mounting nut, as shown here.